hrdwrrsk/adementary-theme/readme.md

-Adwaitheon
+Adementary
 ======
-Adwaitheon (formerly or codenamed "Project Beaucoup" and "Tetra") is Adwaita-based gtk+ theme blended with elementary OS visual design.
+Adementary (formerly or codenamed "Project Beaucoup" and "Tetra") is a GTK theme based on Adwaita, blended with elementary OS visual design.

 -------------------
 ![Screenshot](/data/Screenshot.png)